joshtch/side-projects/README.md

 * Red + Black Trees (never learned in data structures)
 * Test-driven development

-Do some more Project Euler and actually put my solutions here instead of deleting them
+Do some more Project Euler

 The following are from http://redd.it/1a17tq
 * Text-based adventure [Key topics: basic i/o, basic code structure]